Home to Haguro Shugendo and the Dewa Sanzan Yamabushi mountain monks

 To be honest when I reached the summit I got quite a shock.
-I had probably visited that part of Haguro-san at least 20 times, but I never realised that there was a mountain path there.
-Part of that might be because the Shrine seems to not want people to use the Haguro Kodo for some reason.
-I’m not sure why, but the path fails to appear in maps and there is zero signage at the top, but it could perhaps be because where it comes out is in fact a cemetery, which generally anything related to death is taboo in Shintoism.
-That too me only added to the mystery, and I was really glad I got the chance to see the story for myself.
+I had probably visited that part of Haguro-san at least 20 times.
+Never did I realise there was a mountain path right there.
+Part of that might be because the Shrine seems to not want people to use the Haguro Kodo.
+I’m not sure why, but the path fails to appear in maps and there is zero signage at the summit.
+It could perhaps be because where it comes out is in fact a cemetery.
+Generally anything related to death is taboo in Shintoism.
+That too me only added to the mystery.
+Either way, I was really glad I got the chance to see things for myself.

-To get to the Haguro Kodo, you’re either going to have to climb down from Reisaiden Shrine at the summit of Haguro-san, or you’ll need a car.
-I’ve written all about how to get to Haguro-san in this article, but to get to the Haguro Kodo, there is a car park here, and the trail head is here.
+There are two ways to get to the Haguro Kodo.
+First is to climb down from Reisaiden Shrine at the summit of Haguro-san.
+Second is to use a car.
+I’ve written all about how to get to Haguro-san in this article.
+For the Haguro Kodo there is a car park here, and the trailhead is here.

-There are useful maps at the carpark and it’s a good idea to take a photo of them before you head off into the mountains, which we forgot to do.
+There are useful maps at the carpark.
 From the carpark, you will see a house that sits against the hill.
-There is a road that goes directly past this house that you want to take that leads straight into the forest.
+There is a road that goes directly past this house leading straight into the forest.
 This is the Haguro Kodo.

-The summit of Haguro-san is also accessible by car, and there you will find Dewa Sanzan Shrine in the building called Sanjingosaiden, The Collective Hall of the Three Gods, where each of the Dewa Sanzan gods are held during the winter months.
-Nearby Saikan is also a must-see, with some of the most unique Shojin Ryori (Ascetic Cuisine) that Japan has to offer.
-Contact me for bookings, or check out dewasanzan.com for more (I run the site).
+The summit of Haguro-san is also accessible by car.
+There you will find Dewa Sanzan Jinja in the building called Sanjingosaiden, The Collective Hall of the Three Kami.
+This is where each of the Dewa Sanzan kami are held during the winter months.
+Nearby Saikan is also a must-see.
+Try some of the most unique Shojin Ryori (Ascetic Cuisine) that Japan has to offer.
+Check out dewasanzan.com for more (I run the site).

-Gyokusenji is a Soto-sect Zen temple located at the base of Haguro-san near the Torii gates leading into the Dewa Sanzan.
-Gyokusenji is perhaps most well known for its Japan Heritage gardens that are over 300 years old.
-While there, be sure to grab yourself a cup of freshly-whisked Maccha Green Tea and accompanying sweet to enjoy while looking out over the famous garden.
+Gyokusen-ji Temple is a Soto-sect Zen temple located at the base of Haguro-san.
+Gyokusen-ji is perhaps most well known for its Japan Heritage gardens that are over 300 years old.
+While there, be sure to grab yourself a cup of freshly-whisked Maccha Green Tea and accompanying sweet.
+This is a great way to pass the time while looking out over the famous garden.

-If you’re visiting Haguro-san and looking for even more of an adventure, I highly recommend Gassan.
-Gassan represents the world of the afterlife on the Dewa Sanzan Journey of Rebirth, and is said to be where we come face to face with our ancestors.
-Gassan is only open from July to mid-October due to the massive amounts of snow that accumulate on the peak annually, but this means that the variety of landscapes to be seen is second to none.
+If you’re visiting Haguro-san and looking for even more of an adventure, I highly recommend hitting up Gassan.
+Gassan represents the world of the afterlife on the Dewa Sanzan Journey of Rebirth.
+The tallest Dewa Sanzan peak is where we come face to face with our ancestors.
+Gassan is only open from July to mid-October.
+This is because of the massive amounts of snow that accumulate on the peak annually.
+However, this means that the variety of landscapes to be seen is second to none.
 Use this map for the 8th Station on the Haguro-san side of the mountain.

 From Kiyokawa, it isn’t that hard to get to Matsuyama in Sakata City.
-Matsuyama is a former castle town and has some of my favourite spots in the Shonai Region such as Somokusha Cafe, Sokoji Temple, and excellent views all over the Shonai region from Chokai-no-mori.
+Matsuyama is a former castle town.
+Here you will findsome of my favourite spots in the Shonai Region.
+For example, Somokusha Cafe, Sokoji Temple, and excellent views all over the Shonai region from Chokai-no-mori.

-The Forest of Illusions, Genso no Mori, is a nearby forest full of natural cedar trees that have deformed into various shapes over the centuries.
-The description says that the forest feels like being in the tentacles of an octopus, but you should definitely check it out for yourself.
+The Forest of Illusions, Genso no Mori, is a nearby forest full of natural cedar trees.
+Over time, the trees deformed into mangled shapes that give the forest a very special aura.
+The forest feels like being in the tentacles of an octopus, definitely check it out for yourself!